We envision a future where Resynergi AMP Modules tackle plastic waste in the world's most challenging environments.

 Chief Technology Advisor

 Roger continues to serve as technology advisor.
-He is the Director of the Center for Biorefining and a Professor in the Bioproducts and Biosystems Engineering Department at the University of Minnesota.
-Applicable to his advisory role is his ongoing research in microwave thermal and biological processes for biofuels, biobased products, plastics and liquid wastes utilization.
+He is the Director of the Center for Biorefining and a Professor of the Graduate Studies of Bioproducts and Biosystems Engineering Department at the University of Minnesota.
+Applicable to his advisory role is his ongoing research in thermochemical and biological conversion for solid wastes including waste plastics and liquid wastes utilization.

 Brian Bauer